10 Things to Do in Costa Del Sol Spain – A Warm Mediterranean Coastal Gem

 Visting Costa Del Sol Spain: FAQ’s

 Is Costa del Sol safe?

-Costa del Sol is a fairly safe destination.
+Costa del Sol is a fairly safe place to travel.
 You need to watch your stuff like anywhere else in Europe.
-Occasional violent incidents happen, especially at night around nightclubs and bars, so it is recommended to take a taxi or walk-in busy streets over empty, dark streets at night.
+Occasional small violent incidents happen, especially at night around nightclubs and bars, so it is recommended to take a taxi or walk-in busy streets over empty, dark streets at night.

 Is Costa del Sol expensive?

 Compared to other parts of Andalucia, Costa del Sol is expensive, especially the areas around Marbella and Puerto Banus, which are mainly known for luxury.
 On the other hand, most parts of Costa del Sol are inexpensive compared to other countries – especially in northern Europe.

 How Do I Get To Costa Del Sol Spain?